prioritizr/aoh/README.md

 #### Optional system libraries

-The package can leverage the [Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) to help reduce processing time.
-Although use of GDAL is optional, it can help improve computational performance when not using the preprocessed habitat classification and elevation data.
-Below we provide platform-specific instructions to install GDAL.
+The package can leverage the [Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) and [Geographic Resources Analysis Support System (GRASS)](https://grass.osgeo.org/) to help reduce processing time.
+Although use of these software is optional, they can help improve computational performance when processing data across large spatial extents.
+Below we provide platform-specific instructions to install them.

 ##### *Windows*

-The easiest way to install GDAL is through [OSGeo4W](https://www.osgeo.org/).
+The easiest way to install GDAL and GRASS is through [OSGeo4W](https://www.osgeo.org/).
 [Download the OSGeo4W installer](https://trac.osgeo.org/osgeo4w/), select the “Express Install” option, and then follow the prompts to complete the